Fashion (David Bowie song): Legacy

 "Fashion" has made appearances on compilation albums.
 Its single edit was included on Changestwobowie (1981), Best of Bowie (2002), The Best of David Bowie 1980/1987 (2007) and the two-disc version of Bowie Legacy (2016); an entirely new single edit, which Pegg refers to as an "alarmingly slapdash effort", appeared on the extended two-disc and three-disc versions of Nothing Has Changed (2014).
 Its full-length album version was included on Changesbowie (1990) and The Singles Collection (1993).
 Both edits were also remastered and included in the A New Career in a New Town (1977–1982) compilation in 2017.

 Several artists have covered "Fashion" since its release.
-In 1998, Glamma Kid released a rap version titled "Fashion '98", which was a minor UK hit.
+In 1998, Glamma Kid released a rap version titled "Fashion '98" for his album Kidology, which was a minor UK hit.
 In 2003, the Dandy Warhols sampled on the song for their Welcome to the Monkey House track "I Am a Scientist"; Bowie received a co-writing credit.
 Three years later, a cover by MGA Entertainment's Bratz line of fashion dolls, titled "Ooooh Fashion" with a new verse melody and lyrics ("We are the Bratz and now we're coming to town"), was included on the album Forever Diamondz (2006).
-Additionally, the Spice Girls performed "Fashion" on their 2008 comeback tour, and the cast of Glee covered it for Vogue magazine in 2011.
+Additionally, the Spice Girls performed "Fashion" on their 2008 The Return of the Spice Girls comeback tour, and the cast of Glee covered it for Vogue magazine in 2011.
 Trent Reznor, Mariqueen Maandig and Atticus Ross also covered it for Mike Garson's 2021 Bowie tribute event A Bowie Celebration: Just For One Day.

 Bowie's original recording appeared in the soundtracks for the films Clueless (1995) and Raising Helen (2004).
 "Fashion" was also used for a tribute to the British fashion industry during the closing ceremony of the 2012 London Olympics.
 Pegg remarks that the event "either ignored or was unaware of the song's scathing sense of irony".